 Premium credit cards are what American Express does best.
 Originally a mail business in the mid-nineteenth century, American Express has since evolved into one of the powerhouse brands for credit card rewards.

-Whether it’s due to its rewards program, American Express Membership Rewards, or from the remarkable perks you get from its cards, American Express has cemented itself as one of the top credit card leaders globally.
+Whether it’s due to its rewards program, American Express Membership Rewards, or the remarkable perks you get from its cards, American Express has cemented itself as one of the top credit card leaders globally.

 Since the Amex Platinum card is a consumer card, this card simply requires an application.
 In contrast, you’ll need to have a business to open a business card such as the Amex Business Platinum card.